Successful Data Center Migration Checklist

 IT teams are often handed the task of migrating their on-premises data center and workloads to the cloud without much time to prepare.
-This is far from an ideal situation, as a successful migration requires time for IT to develop, oversee and follow-through with a precise plan.
+This is far from an ideal situation, as a successful data center migration requires time for IT to develop, oversee and follow-through with a precise plan.

-New Data Center Capabilities Checklist
+Ideal Data Center Capabilities Checklist

 Migrating to a managed data center starts by determining where your old data center fell short.
 Before making any major move to a new data center, determine your ideal data center migration checklist that will meet all existing — and future — infrastructure requirements.

-The Data Center Migration Planning Stage
+Data Center Migration Planning Checklist

 Looking at a new data center from every angle will go far to mitigate risk, and it’s not a small task.
 Thorough planning is critical to your success and should be taken very seriously.
 Involve all your key players in the planning stage to ensure a comprehensive strategy.

-The Migration Dry Run Stage
+The Migration Dry Run Checklist

 Some details will fall through the cracks.
 It happens, but it doesn’t have to happen on a large scale.
 A dry run will help eliminate possible flaws in any data migration plan.
 Before the big move, run through the following steps.

-The Data Center Migration Stage
+The Data Center Migration Checklist

 By this point in the planning process, you should have a solid foundation in place.
 Existing problems, possible issues, and best solutions should be clearly outlined.
 All IT team members should know their role for each step of the migration process.
 A new data center facility should be chosen with contracts signed, sealed, and delivered.